 Notice: Construction has started in Riverfront Park and may impact some bicycle and pedestrian routes.
 Before you visit, please see the latest construction map for the best routes around redevelopment zones.
-Attractions are currently unavailable due to redevelopment.
+Some attractions are currently unavailable due to redevelopment.

 The Clocktower on Havermale Island was originally part of the Great Northern Railroad Depot.
 Construction began in 1901 and finished in 1902.
 The depot was an impressive brick building 3 stories tall, with the monumental Clocktower standing in at 155 feet.